Avoyelles Parish, Louisiana: History

 The Spanish influence in Louisiana was more dominant in New Iberia — this was named after colonists from the Iberian Peninsula, commonly known as Spain and Portugal.
 There are no Spanish surnames in Avoyelles.
 A few families from French Canada (Quebec) settled in Avoyelles.
 They were from a different geographic area of Canada than the Acadians of present-day Nova Scotia, who were expelled by the British from their homeland (Acadie) beginning in 1755 during the Seven Years' War with France.
 Many deported Acadians eventually made it to Louisiana from 1764 - 1788, after several years of living in exile along the eastern Atlantic seaboard, Canada, St. Pierre and France.

 In the later 19th century, immigrants from Scotland, Belgium, Italy, and Germany also settled here, following the French Creoles.
 Together they established today's towns and villages.
 Their direct ties to Europe set them apart from the Acadians (Cajuns) of southern Louisiana, who came from a culture established for generations in Canada.
 At the turn of the 19th century, free people of color of African-French descent also settled in Avoyelles.
 Many came from New Orleans, which had a large community of free people of color.
 Others were refugees from Saint-Domingue, where slaves had rebelled to gain independence as the nation of Haiti.
 Others came from other colonies in the French West Indies.

 The blending of these three cultures: Native American, European and African, created a distinct Louisiana Creole culture noted in the local language, food, Catholic religion, and family ties.

 In the 21st century, the Avoyelles Parish culture has been classified as "Cajun" because of the perceived similarities in speech, food, and various folk traditions with the more southern Acadian parishes.
 But, few families in Avoyelles are of Acadian descent.
-From the 1800s until the mid 1900s, local Confederate units and local newspaper reports in The Villager always referred to the Avoyelles French families as Creoles, the term for native-born people of direct descent from early French colonists and born in the colony.
+From the 1800s until the mid-1900s, local Confederate units and local newspaper reports in The Villager always referred to the Avoyelles French families as Creoles, the term for native-born people of direct descent from early French colonists and born in the colony.

-In 1906, V.L.
-Roy served as education superintendent in both Avoyelles and Lafayette parishes.
-In 1908, he helped with the founding of the Corn Club, later known as the Louisiana 4-H Club.